Image guided radiotherapy (IGRT) uses different scans and X-rays to treat an area of cancer.

 Doctors plan the radiotherapy to give a high dose to the cancer.
 It is important that the radiotherapy field covers the whole cancer, plus a border around it.
 This helps the radiotherapy to work as well as possible in treating the cancer.
 Doctors try to give as low a dose as possible to the surrounding healthy tissue to reduce the risk of side effects.

 In some areas of the body, tumours may move slightly during treatment or between treatments.
-An example is the prostate gland, which changes position according to whether the bladder is full or not.
+For example the prostate gland changes position according to whether the bladder is full or not.
 So there is a risk that part of the tumour may be outside the radiotherapy field during some treatment sessions.